 Safety and security

 It is possible to make a distinction between safety and security.
-The Good Practice Review on Operational Security Management in Violent Environments (Number 8) (also known as GPR 8) by the Humanitarian Practice Network also makes this distinction, by defining safety as ‘freedom from risk or harm as a result of intentional acts’ and security as ‘freedom from risk or harm resulting from intentional acts’.
+The Good Practice Review on Operational Security Management in Violent Environments (Number 8) (also known as GPR 8) by the Humanitarian Practice Network also makes this distinction, by defining safety as ‘freedom from risk or harm as a result of unintentional acts’ and security as ‘freedom from risk or harm resulting from intentional acts’.
 In line with these definitions, safety risks can then be seen as (internal) risks related to situations and activities that happen unintentionally, such as accidents, natural phenomena or illness.
 Security risks, one the other hand, are (external) risks related to events that happen on purpose, such as violence or other intentional acts.
 The concepts of safety and security are sometimes interwoven.
 Moreover, oftentimes these terms are used interchangeably.
 Nevertheless, as the fact ‘safety ‘ is more prevalent and endorsed in the international scene in the context of safety of journalists, Free Press Unlimited uses the term safety more often.

 Safety as a comprehensive concept